There are risks and costs to action. But they are far less than the long range risks of comfortable inaction.

 4. Contact your state and local representatives to request increased financial and legislative support of emotional wellness in schools.

-5. Call out harmful labeling of emotions (e.g., sadness and tears = “weak”) when you see it happening around you.
+5. Call out harmful labeling of emotions when you encounter it happening around you.

 6. Set a goal in your household to build your emotional vocabulary together.